[This article would take the reader through a

 since it compounds the barriers to communication that are the outcomes of our

-natural disposition (see fourth and fifth paragraphs of the last/top-most
+and fifth paragraphs of the last/top-most article on the blog, labelled

-article on my blog, labelled “Helpful Suggestion” beginning with “The Problem in a Nutshell”).
+“Helpful Suggestion/Explanation” beginning with “The Problem in a Nutshell.”

 This is by no means